jobindj/viva-workshop/docs/2-3-git-basic-workflow.md

 From the illustration above, note:

 - how commits are made as updates are made to a repo
-- how a branch was created to work in parallel and merge the updates into the ``master`` branch.
+- how a branch is created to work in parallel and merge the updates into the ``master`` branch.
 - the `HEAD` moved as you switched between the branches. `HEAD` indicates the branch where the next commit will be written on.
 (Think of it like the _'recording head'_ that writes on a gramophone record or CD/DVD)

 <!---